civican/legisinfo/42-1/bills/C-58/bill_text.md

 ### Section 57

-  **(1)** An Assistant Information Commissioner shall engage exclusively in such duties or functions of the office of the Information Commissioner under this **Part** or **under** any other Act of Parliament as are delegated by the Information Commissioner to that Assistant Information Commissioner and shall not hold any other office under Her Majesty for reward or engage in any other employment for reward.
+  **(1)** An Assistant Information Commissioner shall engage exclusively in such duties or functions of the office of the Information Commissioner under this Part or under any other Act of Parliament as are delegated by the Information Commissioner to that Assistant Information Commissioner and shall not hold any other office under Her Majesty for reward or engage in any other employment for reward.

 ### Section 29

 Paragraph 59(1)(b) of the Act is replaced by the following:

-in any case, the powers, duties or functions set out in sections **36.1**, 38 and 39.
+in any case, the powers, duties or functions set out in sections 36.1, 38 and 39.

 ### Section 30

 Subparagraph 63(1)(a)(ii) of the Act is replaced by the following:

-establish the grounds for findings, recommendations and **orders set out** in any report under this Part; or
+establish the grounds for findings, recommendations and orders set out in any report under this Part; or

+### Section 30.1

+The portion of section 64 of the Act before paragraph (a) is replaced by the following:

+### Section 64

+In carrying out an investigation under this Act and in any report published under subsection 37(3.1) or made to Parliament under section 38 or 39, the Information Commissioner and any person acting on behalf or under the direction of the Information Commissioner shall take every reasonable precaution to avoid the disclosure of, and shall not disclose,

 ### Section 31

-The portion of section 68 of the Act before paragraph (a) is replaced by the following:
+The portion of section 68 of the Act before paragraph **(b)** is replaced by the following:

 ### Section 68

-This **Part** does not apply to
+This Part does not apply to

+published material, other than material published under Part 2, or material available for purchase by the public;

 ### Section 32

 The heading before section 70 of the Act is replaced by the following:

-## **Designated Minister's Duties and Functions**
+## Designated Minister's Duties and Functions

 ### Section 33

 Paragraphs 70(1)(b) to (d) of the Act are replaced by the following:

-prescribe **any** forms **that** may be required for the operation of this **Part** and the regulations **made under this Part**;
+prescribe any forms that may be required for the operation of this Part and the regulations made under this Part;

-cause to be prepared and distributed to government institutions directives and guidelines concerning the operation of this **Part** and the regulations **made under this Part**; and
+cause to be prepared and distributed to government institutions directives and guidelines concerning the operation of this Part and the regulations made under this Part; and

-cause statistics to be collected on an annual basis for the purpose of assessing the compliance of government institutions with the provisions of this **Part** and the regulations relating to access **to records and cause to be published on an annual basis a report containing a summary of those statistics**.
+cause statistics to be collected on an annual basis for the purpose of assessing the compliance of government institutions with the provisions of this Part and the regulations relating to access to records and cause to be published on an annual basis a report containing a summary of those statistics.

 ### Section 34